ZaidAfane3/todo-auth/README.md

 # Authentication Service

-A simple authentication service for elm-phase2 that provides user authentication with cookie-based sessions.
+A simple authentication service that provides user authentication with cookie-based sessions.

+Code is Developed By Cursor

 ## Features